 Experienced lawyers typically know how to get you a much better outcome than if you’d tried to take on your case alone.
-So, even though their fee will be taken as a portion of your settlement, it’s worth it if they can win you a settlement amount you deserve.
+So, even though their fee will be taken as a portion of your settlement, it’s worth it if they can win you the settlement amount you deserve.

 You also want to make sure you and your lawyer are a good fit for each other and that expectations are met on both sides.
 This is why a consultation can be so helpful.
 You might ask questions like:

 - What percentage of my settlement or award do you take as a fee?